wrench-project/wrench/doc/wrench_102.md

 ~~~~~~~~~~~~~

 See the documentation of the `wrench::Simulation` class for all details.
-Specifically regarding host pstates, see the example WMS in
+Specifically regarding host pstates, see the example execution controller in
 `examples/basic-examples/cloud-bag-of-tasks-energy/TwoTasksAtATimeCloudWMS.cpp`,
 which interacts with host pstates (and the
 `examples/basic-examples/cloud-bag-of-tasks-energy/four_hosts_energy.xml`
 platform description file which defines pstates).

-# Schedulers for decision-making #              {#wrench-102-WMS-schedulers}

-A large part of what a WMS does is make decisions.
-It is often a good idea
-for decision-making algorithms (often simply called "scheduling
-algorithms") to be re-usable across multiple WMS implementations, or
-plug-and-play-able for a single WMS implementation.
-For this reason, the
-`wrench::WMS` constructor takes as parameters two objects (or null pointers
-if not needed):

-  - `wrench::StandardJobScheduler`: A class that has a `wrench::StandardJobScheduler::scheduleTasks()`
-    member function (to be overwritten) that can be invoked at any time by the WMS to submit tasks (inside standard jobs) to compute services.

-  - `wrench::PilotJobScheduler`: A class that has a `wrench::PilotJobScheduler::schedulePilotJobs()`
-    member function (to be overwritten) that can be invoked at any time by the WMS to submit pilot jobs to compute services.

-Although not required, it is possible to implement most (or even all)
-decision-making in these two member functions so as to have a clean separation of
-concern between the decision-making part of the WMS and the rest of its
-functionality.
-This kind of design is used in the example simulators in the
-`examples/real-workflow-example/` directory.

-# Logging #                                     {#wrench-102-WMS-logging}
+# Logging #                                     {#wrench-102-controller-logging}

-It is typically desirable for the WMS to print log output to the terminal.
+It is typically desirable for the execution controller to print log output to the terminal.
 This is easily accomplished using the `wrench::WRENCH_INFO()`,
 `wrench::WRENCH_DEBUG()`, and `wrench::WRENCH_WARN()` macros, which are used
 just like C's `printf()`.
 Each of these macros corresponds to a different logging